-If you were single on December 31, 2011, consider yourself single for the whole year and use Filing Status 1.
+If you were single on December 31, 2013, consider yourself single for the whole year and use Filing Status 1.
+NOTE: If you entered into a civil union, you can no longer use the single filing status on your Delaware return.

-FILING STATUS 2 AND 3 - MARRIED TAXPAYERS
+FILING STATUS 2 AND 3 - MARRIED OR ENTERED INTO A CIVIL UNION TAXPAYERS